 There is no shame in choosing our partners based on what they can offer our offspring/s—whether physical, financial or genetic.
 When it comes to men, biology has them wanting to “spread their seed” (I hate that term), which leads them to want multiple partners.
 On the other hand, women want their offspring to be the best that it can be, which sometimes means “experimenting” with different partners.

 Okay, this might be getting too specific already, but it’s what the experts say!

-Look, truth be told, I am a believer of monogamy—even with all the above.
+I am a believer in monogamy—even with all the above.
 I am in no way saying that cheating on someone is right; not when you’ve agreed to be with each other and not anyone else.
-Just because something isn’t “natural” to us doesn’t mean we aren’t capable of it; just because we weren’t built for it doesn’t mean it isn’t possible.
+Just because something isn’t “natural” to us doesn’t mean we aren’t capable of it.
 Monogamy is still something we can very much expect and demand from our significant others.
 Unlike many other animals, humans are able to do the “unnatural.”